marxnebula/Android-Application-Receive_Info_From_Socket_Server/README.md

-# KTSReceiveInfo
+# Android Application: Receive Info From Socket Server
-KTS Task: Receive name and birth date from server
+Android Application: Receive name and birth date from server

 Connects to socket server to receive data from the server.
 The server receives the data from a different application.
+The data received is a name and birth date.
+It displays these and also calculates the users age based on birth date.